raktimrabha/codecademy-assignments/README.md

 │   │-- README.md
 ```

 ## Projects Overview

-### Day-Name-Finder-01
+### **Week 1**

+1. **Day-Name-Finder-01**
-A simple command-line application that determines the day of the week based on a numeric input (1-7).
-It uses a `switch-case` statement to map numbers to day names.
+   - A command-line program that determines the day of the week based on user input (1-7) using a `switch-case` statement.

-### To-Do-List-App-02
+2. **To-Do-List-App-02**
-A command-line To-Do List application that allows users to add, complete, and delete tasks interactively using JavaScript.
+   - An interactive CLI-based To-Do List application that allows users to add, mark complete, and delete tasks.

-### Calculator-03
+3. **Calculator-03**
-A basic calculator script that performs arithmetic operations such as addition, subtraction, multiplication, and division based on user input.
+   - A simple JavaScript calculator that performs basic arithmetic operations like addition, subtraction, multiplication, and division.

 ## Getting Started